 Don’t get me wrong: SEO is still crucial for a business’s success in digital marketing.
 I actually recommend that all of my clients use a combination of SEO (for long-term, reliable traffic) and Google Ads (to move things along quicker).

-If you’re still not convinced and wondering why you should trust me: I’m a Google Ads partner, certified for over 10 years.
+If you’re still not convinced with these 9 reasons your small business needs Google Ads and wondering why you should trust me: I’m a Google Ads partner, certified for over 10 years.
 For years I’ve offered affordable Google Ads consulting (with a flat management fee – I don’t eat into your margins!) to hundreds of businesses.
 I’ve seen the changes in the industry, and one thing is clear: Google Ads and paid search are more important than they’ve ever been.